UBC-MDS/DSCI-532_2025_24_police_killings/README.md

 ## Summary

-This project aims to develop an interactive data visualization dashboard that provides accessible, data-driven insights into police killings based on demographic, geographic, and socioeconomic factors.
+This project aims to develop an interactive data visualization dashboard that provides accessible, data-driven insights into police killings based on demographic, time, and geographic factors.

 By visualizing trends over time, identifying high-risk locations, and analyzing correlations between demographic characteristics and police use of force, the dashboard will serve as a valuable tool for government officials, policymakers, and the general public.